Peggy Ewald is in her 14th season as head coach of the Ohio Northern men’s and women’s swimming and diving programs.

 |2007-08||7-4||.636||4-0 / Champs||1.000||2nd|

 |2004-05||5-4||.556||2-2 / 3rd||.500||3rd|

-Helaina Sacco is in her second season as an assistant coach for the Ohio Northern University men’s and women’s swimming and diving teams.
+Helaina Sacco is in her third season as an assistant coach for the Ohio Northern University men’s and women’s swimming and diving teams.

 She comes to Ohio Northern from the University of Mary Washington (Va.) where she spent the 2014-2015 season as the assistant men’s and women’s swim coach.

 At Mary Washington, she helped coach the women’s team to their 25th consecutive conference title and the men to their 15th consecutive conference championship.
 Sacco worked with all members of the team and helped to run many administrative aspects of both programs.

 Prior to her stint at Mary Washington, Sacco spent a year as an academic support intern for the University of Alabama at Birmingham.